-In contrast to this, the interior of the top roll-down stash compartment is the same colour as the exterior and finding things in it always remains a bit of guess work – to fish anything out of it, you either need to blindly rumble around trying to identify what you are looking for by touch, or if you have this option, empty the whole lot by turning the bag upside-down.
+In contrast to this, the interior of the top roll-down stash compartment is the same color as the exterior and finding things in it always remains a bit of guesswork – to fish anything out of it, you either need to blindly rumble around trying to identify what you are looking for by touch or if you have this option, empty the whole lot by turning the bag upside-down.
 It really resembles me the way my wife is sometimes dealing with her handbag.

-Though, the roll-down type of closer of the upper compartment is usually associated with the waterproof bags, this case is definitely not waterproof, and is more designed to be carried inside your pack.
+Though the roll-down type of closure of the upper compartment is usually associated with the waterproof bags, this case is definitely not waterproof and is more designed to be carried inside your pack.
 When necessary, it seems to be able to withstand some rain (e.g., the roll-down stash compartment has a taped seam and the coated inside; in general, the standard of workmanship of the bag is really high – no wonder they give 25 years of warranty), but I would not classify it anything more than splash-proof (though it is definitely snow-proof).